junxit/us-congress-bills-110/bill.md

 > Increasing the statutory limit on the public debt.

-That subsection (b) of section 3101 of title 31, United States Code, is amended by striking out the dollar limita-tion contained in such subsection and inserting in lieu thereof $9,815,000,000,000.
+That subsection (b) of section 3101 of title 31, United States Code, is amended by striking out the dollar limitation contained in such subsection and inserting in lieu thereof $9,815,000,000,000.